-In a similar vein, the OECD 2014 IRTAD report includes the following statement:
+The OECD 2014 IRTAD report includes the following statement:

 Organisation of road safety (in Australia)

 In Australia's federal system, government responsibilities for road safety vary across jurisdictions.
 The Australian Government is responsible for regulating safety standards for new vehicles, and for allocating infrastructure resources, including for safety, across the national highway and local road networks.